tyeth/serialfruit-connect-bookmarklet/README.md

 This project is a web-based tool that allows you to send various types of data packets over a serial connection using the Web Serial API.
 It can be used with a variety of devices that support serial communication, including Bluefruit devices and others.

+## TODO:

+-- Most of it, but tested ColorPackets and ButtonPackets

 ## Features

 - **Color Picker**: Send color data.